krishnakodoth/General/doc.md

-Source tree not starting
+## Source tree not starting

-For me, the fix was to
+* <u>For me, the fix was to </u>

-Navigate to C:\Users\UserName\AppData\Local\Atlassian
+1. Navigate to C:\Users\UserName\AppData\Local\Atlassian
-Under there, you will see SourceTree.exe_Url_RandomGuid Delete all of those style folders so you are only left with one folder called SourceTree Start SourceTree, and it will rebuild that settings file.
+2. Under there, you will see SourceTree.exe_Url_RandomGuid
+3. Delete all of those style folders so you are only left with one folder called SourceTree
+4. Start SourceTree, and it will rebuild that settings file.